Who are the favourites for Euro 2020? Here are the latest odds ahead of the tournament

 Perhaps unsurprisingly Steve Clarke’s side are rank outsiders to win the tournament, with odds of 200/1 to win the competition meaning the bookies feel nations such as Austria, Wales and Finland are more likely to the surprise winners of the tournament.
 However, you only have to look at Greece’s memorable 2006 campaign to remember anything is possible in football.

-Scotland are also seen as outsiders to qualify from Group D, with odds of 11/8.
+Scotland are currently 1/1 to qualify from Group D, while they are 11/1 to win the group.

 In terms of Scotland’s Group D games, the odds are as follows: